The Suspicious Border Agent

 “My sister works there.
 They have a cocktail class the third Thursday of every month.
 You should come.
 I’ll serve you drinks!”

-The wife started taking notes; they were very interested in cocktail class.
+The wife took notes; they were very interested in cocktail class.

 This was not the first conversation I expected to have in Canada.
 It was weird.
 It was like I never left home.